Our five-pronged approach focuses on your individual strengths to develop your unique qualities towards making you an exemplary pi- designer.

 Leading is the space between the lines of the text, and it also affects legibility.
 While a more compact leading lessens readability, it is appropriate in certain circumstances.
 After all, design is an important component of typography because both form and function of the written word must be considered before creating or using a typeface in a specific circumstance.

-Leading can also be used with other graphic design elements in typography.
+Leading can also be used with other graphic designing elements in typography.
 Understanding the images below, the poster on the right plays with leading to extend the title of the poster across the entire length of it.

 Colour in typography plays an important role as different colours evoke different feelings.
 Colours may also remind readers of a specific life experience or have cultural significance.